Roads - speed limits

 Enforcement of Speed Limits

-Enforcement of speed limits on all roads is carried out by Central Scotland Police and any enquiries you may have relating to enforcement should be directed to them.
+Enforcement of speed limits on all roads is carried out by Police Scotland and any enquiries you may have relating to enforcement should be directed to them.